slint-ui/slint/FAQ.md

 The basic principle behind our commercial licensing is that you start for free and pay when you're shipping.

-We offer a perpetual license option and we generally deploy a per-product license, regardless of how many developers, designers, Q&A engineers are using SixtyFPS.
+We offer a perpetual license option and we generally deploy a per-product license, regardless of how many developers, designers, Q&A engineers are using Slint.

 If this doesn't fit you, don't hesitate to contact us and we'd be happy to work together to find a solution.

 You can find a more detailed overview of our commercial licensing and the pricing at <https://sixtyfps.io/pricing.html>.

-## Can I try SixtyFPS using the GPL version and then switch to the commercial license later?
+## Can I try Slint using the GPL version and then switch to the commercial license later?

 Yes.
 The GPL is a distribution license that applies only when you ship your application.
-You can evaluate SixtyFPS and develop your product internally using the GPL license, and only acquire a commercial license when you want to ship your product.
+You can evaluate Slint and develop your product internally using the GPL license, and only acquire a commercial license when you want to ship your product.
 If you choose a per seat licensing model, the time spent developing needs to be accounted for.
 However, support for bug fixes requires a commercial license.